whblondeau/gyre/finding_flotsam.md

 “Women say.
 Women say shark-puke nonsense all kind.

-“Flotsam one of the biggest weed raft on any ocean.
+“Flotsam one of the biggest weed raft any ocean.
 Old Biologist use it for wartime dump, they.
 Horrible things.
 After centuries, mutagen they decay or get chelated out.
-Wild speciation they calm down… but folk from Flotsam worth a lot to women trying to penetrate Wild Regions.
+Wild speciation they calm down… but eco-analyst from Flotsam worth a lot to women trying to penetrate Wild Regions.
 Afreyk, say, or up in Matau maybe.
 So _Ragfin_ a slaver both ways.”
 She snarled and shook her head as if trying to shake off a conespider or scorpid.

 “Watch yourself, you,” said Eastwind sharply.
 The footrope was slippery, and Squallbone was shaking her head too hard from side to side.
 “Got to get this sail in, get back down on deck, we.”
 The wind’s howl was getting worse, and the hurtling clouds above were sinking down towards them, like the belly of some great dark beast.